 CVA operates under Washington State Law governing Alternative Learning Experience (ALE) programs.
 CVA is an approved online school program by the Digital Learning Department of the Office of the Superintendent of Public Instruction, and is accredited through the Northwest Accreditation Commission.

-CVA partner school districts include: Cascade, Cheney, Eastmont, Freeman, Inchelium, Kettle Falls, Lopez Island, Naselle-Grays River Valley, Onalaska, Orient, Raymond, Stevenson-Carson, Sultan, and Valley.
+CVA partner school districts include: Kettle Falls, Lopez Island, Naselle-Grays River Valley, Onalaska, Orient, Raymond, South Bend, Sultan, and Valley.

 From the highly-capable to those needing specialized academic assistance or guidance, CVA serves students at various academic levels in order to achieve individual success at the student’s pace.
 CVA serves students whose families desire a personalized, flexible approach to education, while adhering to Washington State standards.
 CVA offers educational options to benefit students who, for a variety of reasons, may not thrive in a traditional school program.
 CVA also serves students seeking credit retrieval or course enrichment; sick, home-bound or at-risk students; and students pursuing Olympic-level athletic competition or professional careers.

 CVA teachers work with students and parents to ensure student achievement of learning goals.
 Each week, students are required to provide specific evidence of learning progress through learning portfolios, student narratives, online learning program progress reports and in-depth conversations.
-CVA students participate in the state’s MSP/HSPE/EOC and Measures of Academic Progress (MAP) testing in accordance with statute and regulation.
+CVA students participate in state assessments and iReady assessments in accordance with statute and regulation.
 CVA secondary students are required to meet all Washington State requirements and standards prior to graduating and receiving a high school diploma.

 CVA teachers interact with their students in a variety of synchronous and asynchronous ways.
 Most often, they communicate one-on-one in conversations using a variety of technologies as a part of weekly check-ins and monthly progress reviews.
 Teachers also connect with students and families in person through field trips, pre-arranged visits and in some cases, weekly on-campus enrichment classes.

 Each CVA student is provided with an account to access online tools and resources.
 Family accounts are also created upon enrollment and provide access to student learning plans and related educational content.
-Family communications are also facilitated through Constant Contact, Community@CVA and, on the public side, through social media sites such as Facebook, Twitter and YouTube.
+General communications are facilitated through the mycva.org website newsfeed and through social media sites such as Facebook, Twitter and YouTube.
 Primary student/teacher communications are facilitated using SRS and the LMS.
 Support requests are directed to the CVA customer support system (email@example.com).